Cyber Forensics

 ipconfig /all >> notes.txt

-As usual, we can check the file is created or not with [dir] commands.
+As usual, we can use [dir] commands to check whether the system creates the file or not.

 Now, open the text file to see the investigation report.

-As we said earlier these are one of few commands which are commonly used.
-There are plenty of commands left in the Forensic Investigator’s arsenal.
+As we said earlier, users commonly use these as one of the few commands.
+The Forensic Investigator has plenty of commands left in their arsenal.

 Author: Shubham Sharma is a Pentester and Cybersecurity Researcher, Contact Linkedin and twitter.